readium/webpub-manifest/README.md

 ```
 A manifest may also contain other links, such as a `alternate` link to an EPUB 3.1 version of the publication for example.

-Link relationships that are currently used in this specification and its extensions are listed in the [Link Relationships registry](relationships.md).
+Link relations that are currently used in this specification and its extensions are listed in the [Link Relations registry](relationships.md).

 ## Content Documents

+Contents documents are the resources listed in the `spine` collection of a Web Publication.

-A Readium Web Publication Manifest can point to any text, image, video or audio format that can be used in a Web browser.
+Any text, image, video or audio format that can be opened in a Web browser is a valid content document format.

 ## Discovering a Manifest

-To indicate that a content document is associated with a particular Web Publication Manifest,
-use a `link` element in the HTML `head`:
+To indicate that a content document is associated with a particular Web Publication Manifest, use a `link` element in the HTML `head`:

 ```html
 <link href="manifest.json" rel="manifest" type="application/webpub+json">